Causes of Halitosis and Treatments to Get Rid of Bad Breath

 Mouth Rinse and Toothpaste

-Your dentist might recommend a mouth rinse designed to kill bacteria buildup (plaque) on your teeth along with an antibacterial toothpaste to help kill this odour-causing bacteria.
+Your dentist might recommend a mouth rinse designed to kill bacteria buildup (plaque) on your teeth along with an antibacterial toothpaste to help kill this odor-causing bacteria.

 Professional Dental Cleaning

-Often, the only way to remove the odour-causing plaque buildup, especially in pockets between your teeth and gums, is with a thorough dental cleaning.
+Often, the only way to remove the odor-causing plaque buildup, especially in pockets between your teeth and gums, is with a thorough dental cleaning.